-I would say that I ended university on a high.
+Learning how to stay motivated after university was a process.
+I would say I ended university on a high.
 I was left exhausted from perhaps the most strenuous year of my life, but nevertheless, innately, I was on cloud 9.
 I had reached my goal after three long years of slaving away at my desk.
 I’d made it.

-The last thing that I was expecting was the withdrawal symptoms that I would face from moving back home, away from all of my closest and dearest friends.
+The last thing that I was expecting was the withdrawal symptoms that I would face from moving back home and starting over, away from all of my closest and dearest friends.

 What you forget when you first get immersed into university life, is the power that community gives you.
 I remember how ridiculously excited I was when I first started university, and how keen I was to get involved in as many fresher’s events as I could.
 It was the friendships that I began, that I started making from these early days that really helped to sustain me.
 That got me through the toughest parts of the academic years.
 Even if I wasn’t going out much during deadline season, just knowing that people I cared about were all around me, were in the same boat, was enough to push me through.